armaduarte/super-duper-funicular/README.md

 ## Installing the Salt Master and Minion servers.

-1. Start a Ubuntu Linux 14.04.5 x64 Server instance and login using the username **root** and the private key sent in the e-mail.
-The key password has been sent in that e-mail too.
-The credentials (keys) setup must be done in the instance provider´s admin panel.
+1. Login to the Ubuntu Linux 14.04.5 x64 Server instance using the username **root**, private key and key password sent in the e-mail.

 2. Once logged, add the SaltStack PPA repository:<br>
 `sudo add-apt-repository ppa:saltstack/salt`<br>